Erkan-Yamac/FlightPlaningApi/README.md

 if we use given data we we will get an error "There must be daily at most 3 flights for an airline between 2 destinations." because we have initially inserted 3 flights in same day for that destinations.
-For inserting flight you need to chose an other day or other parameters.
+For inserting flight you need to chose an other day or other parameters. in application.properties you can change daily limit of flights(dailyLimit=3)

 ## Dependencies